onesick/wdi7-quiz2/README.md

 ### Question #10

+Create a repo for project 1.
+(You don't need to fork, just create a brand new repo).

-Write out five (5) user stories for your first project.
+Create a readme.md in that repo.
+In the readme, write out five (5) user stories for your first project.
 Be sure to include a role, goal, and reason for each.

+Finally, link to your repo on github in the space below.

 Your Answer:
 ```text